sgsaenger/vipster/INSTALL.md

 ### Debugging/Tests

 If you intend to debug this software, you can enable debug information and disable optimizations by specifying `-D CMAKE_BUILD_TYPE=Debug`.
-Additionally, you can enable compilation of unit tests by adding `-D TESTS=ON`.
+Additionally, you can enable compilation of unit tests by adding `-D VIPSTER_TESTS=ON`.

 ### Web-Frontend